Get to Know Us

 While your body will acclimatise to the temperatures over the season, you're likely to feel the cold especially during the first few weeks.
 While one bulky item of clothing can be helpful at times (for walking between venues, for instance), it's not always practical.
 We suggest you bring a number of thin layers, so that as you warm up and cool down.

 All Perisher employees are provided with a Ski Lift pass for you to access the resort on your days off.
 Your pass must be worn at all times whilst on duty and travelling on Skitube.
 As a Perisher employee you are provided with an all Lifts pass giving you access to all 47 Lifts around the resort, including night skiing, and free ski and snowboarding lessons during the season.
 You must show your pass at food and Retail outlets to receive your 20% discount.

 Staff passes can be collected from a designated ticket booth at Bullocks Flat during business hours, unless otherwise advised by your Manager, and in consultation with the Ticketing Manager.

 To pick up your staff pass, you must have completed all assigned on boarding activities.

 - Purchasing Equipment

 If you've never been to the snow before, we suggest you hire your skiing or snowboarding equipment, take a few lessons and then decide which is for you.
-Once you've made up your mind, then you can purchase your preferred equipment.

 - Equipment Check